Planit-001/react-frontend/README.md

     - Text editor could be a medium-like tool leveraging draftjs.
     - Save in db as a JSON blob
     - see: bitwiser.in or megadraft.io
-  - gamify dashboard icon by showing a different https://fontawesome.com/icons?d=gallery&q=dashboard depending on how many todos are made (?)
+  - gamify dashboard icon by showing a different https://fontawesome.com/icons?d=gallery&q=dashboard based on todos count (?)
   - add user settings page

 Name/brand ideas: